lnd4812/l-david-portfolio/README.md

 ## Deployment

-This site has been published via .
+This site has been published via [Github Pages](https://lnd4812.github.io/code-refactor-challenge/).
-The repository has been stored on [).
+The repository has been stored on [Github](https://github.com/lnd4812/code-refactor-challenge.git).

 ## Design